 Fellows take advantage of the varied laboratory animal caseload and have access to state-of-the-art necropsy facilities, histology and immunohistochemistry services, as well as a fully equipped clinical pathology laboratory performing various diagnostic tests, including hematology, clinical chemistry, parasitology, serology, and microbiology.
 Other specialty cores accessible to the fellows provide electron and scanning microscopy, confocal microscopy, laser microdissection, and molecular cytology services.
 Participation in weekly conferences and pathology rounds in association with laboratory animal postdoctoral fellows and pathologists in the New York City area is part of the training curriculum and helpful to those candidates preparing for boards.

-Responsibilities include performing gross and microscopic examination of a variety of laboratory animal species (mice, rats, hamsters, guinea pigs, rabbits, pigs, amphibia, birds, fishes, frogs, and non-human primates), interpreting findings, preparing reports, and communicating with staff veterinarians and/or research personnel as needed.
+Responsibilities include performing gross and microscopic examination of a variety of laboratory animal species (mice, rats, hamsters, guinea pigs, rabbits, pigs, amphibians, birds, nonhuman primates, fish), interpreting findings, preparing reports, and communicating with staff veterinarians and/or research personnel as needed.
 Scientific collaboration and publication are encouraged.
-Supervision and support from three board-certified veterinary pathologists is provided throughout the course of the fellowship.
+Supervision and support from three board-certified pathologists will be provided at all times.

 For additional information, please contact: